sonorousAd/COSC499-Exercise/README.md

 # COSC499-Exercise
-COSC499 Individual Git Exercise
+COSC499 Individual Git Exercise this branch will focus on extracting the even numbers from the list.
-This is the master branch, use as template to implement even and odd functions.